minhmc2007/Make-you-own-super-wallpaper/README.md

    ```bash
    apktool d moon_super_wallpaper.apk -o moon_decompiled
    ```
-3. Locate and modify texture files in the assets folder
+3. Locate and modify texture files in the assets folder, inside texture-compressed and models (i only know how to edit texture, not models)
+4. You can use [ktx tool](https://github.com/KhronosGroup/KTX-Software) to extract and pack texture.
+To extract it use you can use this auto code to extract all ktx to png
+   '''bash

+#!/bin/bash

+# Check if required tools are installed
+if ! command -v ktx2ktx2 &> /dev/null || ! command -v ktx extract &> /dev/null; then
+    echo "Error: KTX-Software tools not found.
+Install them first." exit 1 fi

+# Create output folder
+mkdir -p extracted_pngs

+# Function to process a single KTX file
+convert_ktx_to_png() {
+    local file="$1"
+    local base_name="${file%.ktx}"  # Remove .ktx extension

+    # Convert KTX1 to KTX2
+    echo "Converting $file to KTX2..."
+    ktx2ktx2 "$file"

+    # Extract PNG from KTX2
+    if [ -f "$base_name.ktx2" ]; then
+        echo "Extracting PNG from $base_name.ktx2..."
+        ktx extract "$base_name.ktx2" --output "extracted_pngs/$base_name.png"

+        # Remove intermediate KTX2 file to save space
+        rm "$base_name.ktx2"
+    else
+        echo "Error: KTX2 conversion failed for $file." fi
+}

+export -f convert_ktx_to_png  # Export function for parallel execution

+# Find all .ktx files and process them in parallel
+find . -maxdepth 1 -type f -name "*.ktx" | parallel -j "$(nproc)" convert_ktx_to_png

+echo "Extraction complete.
+PNGs saved in 'extracted_pngs' folder."

+   '''
+6.To convert png to ktx
+   '''bash
+toktx input.png -o output.ktx
+   '''
-4. Follow the same recompilation and signing process as Option 1
+6. Follow the same recompilation and signing process as Option 1
-5. Install and apply the modified wallpaper
+7. Install and apply the modified wallpaper

 ## Requirements